-Studies static forces and their effect upon rigid bodies at rest, including a study of stresses and strains that occur in these bodies when subjected to tensile, compressive and shearing forces.
-Prerequisite: MTH052 or equivalent.
+Studies static forces and their effect on rigid bodies at rest, including a study of stresses and strains that occur in these bodies when subjected to tensile, compressive, and shearing forces.
+Prerequisite: MTH052.
 F

 BLD271 Plumbing Codes 1 3 class hrs/wk, 3 cr.